 Leo is a Mount Kisco native and recent Graduate of SUNY Purchase.
-He hold a Bachelors Degree in New Media with a minor in Photography.
+He holds a Bachelors Degree in New Media with a minor in Photography.
 He is The Benefit Shop Auction Gallery’s Creative Director.
-He is team liaison with all internet partners, senior photographer, and senior research manager.
+He is the team liaison with all internet partners, senior photographer, and senior research manager.

 Anna is a graduate of SUNY Oneonta with a Bachelors in Computer Art.
 As a student and as a recent graduate she has had a number of internships and jobs including an internship at the Hudson Valley Center for Contemporary Art.
 Most recently she has been a photo editor and studio assistant in Studio 3×3 in Wappingers Falls, and worked as Visitor Services Staff at Storm King Art Center.
-Here at the Benefit Shop she is a photographer and cataloguer, and assists with the marketing and social media departments.
+Here at the Benefit Shop she is the catalog editor, and assists with the marketing and social media departments.

 Traci Lombardo has a rich background as a collector, dealer and expert in antiques and Americana.
 She has held positions in prestigious galleries, museums and auction houses in New York City including Christie’s and the Metropolitan Museum of Art.

 Currently, Traci is an adjunct professor of art history and art appreciation at Essex County College in New Jersey.
 She has a master's degree in art history and museum studies from City College of New York, and a B.A. with a certificate in historic preservation from Rutgers University.
 She is an independent consultant in marketing and artifacts for The Benefit Shop Foundation.